 So how did Suz start teaching private students?
 She owes it all to a parent who kept asking her (for months) to teach piano to her son.
 “I’m not an official piano teacher,” Suz thought.
 But finally, she gave it a chance, and discovered that she LOVED teaching piano and guitar — combining official piano lessons sight-reading books with her own brand of improvisation, chord theory, and other “whole brain” approaches to teaching.

-For example, one student had a stroke as a young child and was unable to uke both her hands.
+For example, one student had a stroke as a young child and was unable to use both her hands.
 But she could sing like Aretha Franklin!
-So I accompanied her with blues style piano playing as she practiced making up songs — and she was the hit of our music recitals.
+So Suz accompanied her with blues style piano playing as the student practiced making up songs — and she was the hit of the music recitals.
 Woo HOO!
 Another student with autism had difficulty sight-reading music, but had an AMAZING ear.
 He could hear a song once and play it exactly.
 YOWZA!
-So we worked mostly by ear and by rote.
+So they worked mostly by ear and by rote.
 He also created a cool intro/ narration to his Star Trek: The Next Generation song at one of our recitals — which was super fun!
 Other students brought friends or family members to their lessons to practice playing together (e.g. cello/ guitar; piano/ guitar), and their friends and family members also joined them in our yearly recitals.

-In addition to creating learning materials for piano, guitar, uke, mandolin, and bass, Suz created individualized teaching materials to meet the needs and interests of each student: Bouzouki tablature?
+In addition to creating learning materials for piano, guitar, uke, mandolin, and bass, Suz created individualized teaching materials to meet the needs and interests of each student: Bouzouki tablature of “He’s a Pirate?”
 Sure!
 Notating songs student write?
 Yep.
-Making easy alphabet-based bass lines to try? of course.
+Making easy alphabet-based bass lines to try?
+Of course.
 Simplifying advanced rock or video game songs so they are playable for beginners — on Ukulele?
 Or mandolin?
 Psaltery?
 Charango?
 Or Banjo?
 Yup.
 Teaching students how to figure out songs by ear?
 Yep again.
-Having students dress up and sing for elderly people?
+Having students dress up and sing for elderly people in Hospice care?
 You got it!
 Songs in Spanish?
 Yes.
 Tinkering with cellos, accordions, mandolins, and more?
 Yep.
 Welcome to Suz Doyle Music’s Exploratorium!

 FINALLY, THE REAL SUMMARY: